openstack/charm-specs/specs/ceph/approved/charm-layering.rst

 Testing
 -------

 Because this is such a radical change from what we had before the only way to accurately test it is to show identical functionality to what we had before.
 A mojo spec will be used to demonstrate this.

 Dependencies
 ============

-- Include specific references to specs and/or stories, or in other projects, that this one either depends on or is related to.